What are window wells?

 - Ventilation.
 Basements are typically characterized as being damp and musty.
 A window well allows outside air to enter your basement directly and keep the area fresh and dry.
 This can save you money on utilities and even increase the overall value of your home.

-- Window well covers for structural security.
+- Window well covers for additional security.
 Window wells provide many benefits for your home, but as the name suggests, can also introduce several issues.
 During periods of heavy precipitation, water, snow, and ice can collect in your well.
-A window well cover will keep water and debris out of your window well and away from your windows, so to not leak into your home.
-Window well covers are available in clear, UV resistant varieties that will not compromise the entrance of natural light.
+A window well cover will keep water and debris out of your window well and away from your windows, so it can’t get into your home.
+Window well covers are available in clear, UV-resistant varieties that will not compromise the entrance of natural light.

 - Window well covers for safety.
 Not only do you need window well covers to protect your basement, you need them to keep your children and pets safe.
 It may sound silly, but window wells (especially those that are considerably deep) can be hazardous to small children and pets.
 Covers will prevent accidental falls, and many will support up to several hundred pounds of weight.

 How to install window wells

 If you are adding a new basement window or you’re swapping a small window for a larger one, you’ll need a window well.

 - First, the ground near the window is dug to 1 foot below the bottom of the window sill.
 The extra foot allows contractors to install a drainage system.
 A drainage system collects any water that pools up inside the window well and carries it off to a sump pump or an exterior french drain.
 Read more about the importance of a proper drainage system.